noahehall/multicloud/distributedSystems.md

 - allows clients to read from any follower to increase availability but sacrifices consistency
   - a client can send two reads that are resolved by different followers each having different views of the state
 - the only guarantee this provides is that all followers will eventual converge on the same state
+- requirments
+  - eventual delivery: guarantee that every update applied at a replica is eventually applied to all replicas
+  - convergence: guarantee that replicas that have applied the same updates eventually reach the same state
+    - particularly important as replicas may receive writes in totally different orders

+#### Strong Eventual Consistency

+- stronger guarantees relative to plain eventual consistency
+  - eventual deivery: the same guarantee as in eventual consistency
+  - strong convergence: guarantee that replicas that have executed the same updates have the same state
+- uses various kinds of algorithms that provide a detreminstic outcome for any potential write conflict without requiring consensus between nodes
+- enables building systems that are highly availble, strongly eventual consistent, and also partial tolerant
+  - i.e. almost all 3 of the CAP theoreom

 ### CAP Theorem